Rob Dehlinger

 Rob Dehlinger is a singer, trumpet player, and composer living in the San Francisco Bay Area.
-He is the frontman for “Robert Dehlinger’s Alpha Rhythm Kings”.
+He is the frontman for “Rob Dehlinger and His Alpha Rhythm Kings”.

-As a live trumpeter and backup vocalist, Rob has worked with many performers including Ledisi, Wanda Jackson, Dan Aykroyd, Meat Loaf, Michael Bolton, and Lena Prima.
-Rob was a member of the band Stompy Jones from 2006 to 2017.

-Rob is "an exhilarating, charismatic trumpet player" and a "magnetic" singer, according to Jazz Corner (March 28, 2018).
+Rob and his Alpha Rhythm Kings have been called "swaggering" by the Washington Post (December 21, 2023), and is "an exhilarating, charismatic trumpet player" and "magnetic" singer, according to Jazz Corner (March 28, 2018).